Structure: Two Semesters

 - Visas for Vietnam & Cambodia*

-- *Depending on nationality of student, student may need to contact the consular offices attain visa on their own
+- *Depending on nationality of student, student may need to contact the consular offices to attain visa on their own

 - International travel medical insurance